jlegind/GBIF-downloads/README.md

               polygon='POLYGON((-14.0625 42.553080, 9.84375 38.272688, -7.03125 26.431228, -14.0625 42.553080))')
 #payload is already defined in the script but can be modified
 ```
+You can omit the polygon and just query by taxon keys.

 Optionally you can override or modify the variables to get at other facets that the GBIF API surfaces.
 In this case a range of Basis-of-record:

 ```